-For example, pleural plaques are considered the least dangerous of all asbestos-related pleural diseases.
-They typically produce no symptoms and won’t affect lung function.
-Pleurisy and pleural thickening do cause mild symptoms like pain and difficulty breathing, but they usually don’t affect a person’s overall lifespan.
+For example, pleural plaques produce no symptoms and don't harm the patient, so the prognosis is good.
+Pleurisy and pleural thickening cause mild symptoms but they usually don’t affect overall lifespan.

 Potentially fatal pleural diseases include:

-Pleural effusions: The overall prognosis for patients with pleural effusions is often poor.
-For example, those with malignant pleural effusions had a median survival of 21 months or less depending on what cancer they had, according to a report from BMC Pulmonary Medicine.
+- Pleural effusions: Those with malignant pleural effusions had a median survival of 21 months or less, according to a report from BMC Pulmonary Medicine.

-Pleural mesothelioma: Pleural mesothelioma is the most dangerous of all pleural diseases and has a poor prognosis.
-Patients diagnosed in the first stages have a better long-term health outlook, with an average survival time of 19-21 months.
-In its later stages, the average life expectancy is 12-16 months.
+- Pleural mesothelioma: Pleural mesothelioma is the most dangerous of all pleural diseases and has a poor prognosis.
+The average pleural mesothelioma life expectancy is 12-21 months.

-Patients with these dangerous pleural diseases require critical care from doctors to improve their survival outlook.
+Patients with these dangerous pleural diseases require critical care from doctors.
+Find top pleural mesothelioma doctors now.

-Speak with our trusted advocates to learn more about mesothelioma specialist in your state.
+Speak with our trusted advocates to learn more about mesothelioma specialists in your state.